FREE SPEECH HISTORY TIMELINE

 The pope’s birth according to an anti-Catholic pamphlet from 1545 (Public Domain)

-With the new print technolog, the Reformation becomes the first real testing grounds for political and religious memes.
-Europe is flooded with cartoons ridiculing or (literally) demonizing the other side.
-Here you can see a few examples.
+With the new print technology, the reformation becomes the first testing ground for political and religious memes.
+Europe is flooded with cartoons or ridicule or (literal) demonisation.
+Here are a couple of examples:

 The pope as a donkey with scales and breasts.
-The flag in the background bears the papal coat of carms with the two keys of heaven (Public Domain)
+The flag in the background bears the papal coat of arms with the two keys of heaven (Public Domain)

 Luther helping the devil stir the cauldron of heresy